 Who are we?

 The IES is a membership organisation that represents professionals working across the diverse spectrum of environmental science.
 We are a charitable organisation with registered charity number 277611.
-We are also a limited company in England, with a registered office at 3rd Floor, 140 London Wall, London, EC2Y 5DN and registered company number 1053508.
+We are also a limited company in England, with a registered office at 6-8 Great Eastern Street, Shoreditch, London, EC2A 3NT and registered company number 01053508.

-The IES administers the work of its two sister organisations, the Institute of Air Quality Management (IAQM), which develops membership services for air quality professionals, and the Committee of Heads of Environmental Sciences (CHES), which overseas the our education work.
-The use of ‘we’ within this privacy statement includes the IES, IAQM and CHES.
+The IES administers the work of its three sister organisations: the Institute of Air Quality Management (IAQM), who develops membership services for air quality professionals; the Committee of Heads of Environmental Sciences (CHES), who oversees our education work; and the Foundation for Water Research (FWR), who conduct and disseminate water research for the public good.
+The use of ‘we’ within this privacy statement includes the IES, IAQM, CHES and FWR.

 What personal data do we collect?